msverdlov/go-CRUD-local-storage/README.md

-# Simple API implementaion in Go
+# Simple API implementation in Go

 ## To Get Started
 #### Clone repo